This post has been updated 10/31/2020. It was originally published 11/5/2018.

 If you happen to engage in name-calling and/or arguments based on emotion over fact against those who disagree with you, I will fight with every fiber in my being to not return the favor.

 No matter what you believe politically, you and I have one important thing in common.
-We were both created in God’s image, and we are both loved deeply by Him.
+We were both created in God’s image.
 Because of this truth, I owe you all the respect and honor worthy of one hand-crafted by the King of Kings (see Psalm 139:13-16).

 Should we cross paths in the future, or perhaps share a meal or get together for coffee, I promise you this.
 I will treat you with kindness, respect, and warmth.
 Should our divergent ideas come up in conversation, I will listen with the goal of understanding your viewpoint.
 I hope you will do the same for me.